Buying TipsThicknessSlab Guide20mm30mmSpecification

 40mm and Above: Custom and Structural

-Stone 40mm and above is used for structural hearths, window sills in heavy masonry construction, bespoke furniture, and prestige installations where visual mass is desirable.
+Stone 40mm and above is primarily used for structural hearths, window sills in heavy masonry construction, bespoke furniture, and prestige installations where visual mass is desirable.
+Pricing is significantly higher and production lead times longer, as these pieces are made to order from blocks.

 The Weight Calculation